jvisch/jvr/design/components.description.md

 #### IObjectDetector

     IObjectDetector
-        object_detected(ObjectDetectionMsg)
+        object_detected(ObjectDetection)

 ## DistanceSweepSensor

 ### Description

 Distance sensor that constantly checks it surrounding for obstacles.
-Keeps publishing its data `ObjectDetectionMsg` to the system.
+Keeps publishing its data `ObjectDetection` to the system.
 It also provides functions for clients to ask current data.

 When the component is initialized it starts detecting objects and starts